SlothCity/Leaving-My-Mothers-House/README.md

 There was something different about me, about how she, my mother, handled things.
 And, to this day it feels as though I deserved less from her, or was not entitled to her love, her protection.
 Some thing makes me think it may be that she thought I was stronger than them, and that I could handle more – should handle more than anyone else or that I should live on less than anyone else.

+Or was it that what she profusely apologized for was so much worse that opening the door to caring, comforting and allowing me to process would result in demise for her?
+For all?
+Except me, of course.

+I once uttered that I wanted to be a lawyer, this was after years of swearing I would be a model and I was praised for it.
+My mother immediately said, No, being a lawyer is dangerous.
+Mind you, this was the United States, while visiting a friend of my mother’s whose daughter who wanted to be a judge.
+The mother might have been a therapist, much like the other therapsits my mother befriended.
+They all counseled me since I was obviously severely mentally disturbed according to my mother and likely then became her friends.
+We would go over and visit as if we were family all the while I stood there in the middle of all of it feeling displaced, disconnected, wronged and accused in so many ways of things that I would not come to understand for a long, long time.
+Uncomfortable became the way I was all the time.
+Still, It wasn’t till my late teens that panic attacks, severe anxiety and insomnia took over.